Smooth Tchebycheff Scalarization for Multi-Objective Optimization: Smooth Tchebycheff Scalarization

 In addition to being a promising smooth approximation of classical Tchebycheff scalarization, the smooth Tchebycheff scalarization itself also has several good theoretical properties for multi-objective optimization.
 First of all, its optimal solution is (weakly) Pareto optimal: \begin{theorem}[Pareto Optimality of the Solution] \textit{The optimal solution of STCH scalarization~(\ref{eq_stch_scalarization}) is weakly Pareto optimal of the original multi-objective optimization problem~(\ref{eq_mop}).
 In addition, the solution is Pareto optimal if either \begin{enumerate} \item all preference coefficients are positive ($\lambda_i > 0 \ \forall i$) or \item the optimal solution is unique. \end{enumerate} } \end{theorem} \begin{sproof} These properties can be proved by contradiction based on Definition~\ref{def_pareto_optimality} for (weakly) Pareto optimality and the form of STCH Scalarization~(\ref{eq_stch_scalarization}).
 A detailed proof can be found in Appendix~\ref{subsec_supp_stch_optimal_solution}. \end{sproof} According to Theorem~\ref{thm_stch_pareto_optimality}, for \textit{any} smoothing parameter $\mu$, the solution of STCH scalarization~(\ref{eq_stch_scalarization}) with \textit{any} valid preference $\vlambda$ is (weakly) Pareto optimal.
 However, to find \textit{all} Pareto solutions, we have an additional requirement on the smoothing parameter $\mu$: \begin{theorem}[Ability to Find All Pareto Solutions] \textit{Under mild conditions, there exists a $\mu^*$ such that, for any $0 < \mu < \mu^*$, every Pareto solution of the original multi-objective optimization problem~(\ref{eq_mop}) is an optimal solution of the STCH scalarization problem~(\ref{eq_stch_scalarization}) with some valid preference $\vlambda$. } \end{theorem} \begin{sproof}

 We can prove this theorem by analyzing the geometry relation between the level surface of STCH scalarization and the Pareto front.
 The key step is to find a theoretical upper bound of $\mu^*$ such that the level surface of STCH scalarization with any $\mu < \mu^*$ is totally enclosed by the Pareto front.
-Details can be found in Appendix~\ref{subsec_supp_stch_all_solutions}. \end{sproof} Theorem~\ref{thm_stch_mu_all_solutions} provides a sufficient condition for STCH scalarization to find all Pareto solutions of the multi-objective optimization problem~(\ref{eq_mop}).
+The mild conditions are formally defined in Assumption~\ref{assum_supp_pareto_front}, and detailed proof can be found in Appendix~\ref{subsec_supp_stch_all_solutions}. \end{sproof} Theorem~\ref{thm_stch_mu_all_solutions} provides a sufficient condition for STCH scalarization to find all Pareto solutions of the multi-objective optimization problem~(\ref{eq_mop}).
 It can be treated as a smooth version of Theorem~\ref{thm_tch_all_pareto_solutions} for classical TCH scalarization.
 We have a stronger corollary for the convex Pareto front: \begin{corollary}[] \textit{If the Pareto front is convex, then for any $\mu$, every Pareto solution of the original multi-objective optimization problem~(\ref{eq_mop}) is an optimal solution of the STCH scalarization problem~(\ref{eq_stch_scalarization}) with some valid preference $\vlambda$. } \end{corollary}

 The above analyses are for the global optimal properties of STCH scalarization.
 However, many real-world multi-objective optimization problems could be complicated and highly non-convex.
 In this case, we have the following local convergence guarantee. \begin{theorem}[Convergence to Pareto Stationary Solution] \textit{If there exists a solution $\hat \vx$ such that $\nabla g^{(\text{STCH})}_{\mu}(\hat \vx |\vlambda) = 0$, then $\hat \vx$ is a Pareto stationary solution of the original multi-objective optimization problem~(\ref{eq_mop}). } \end{theorem}